REAL ID

 For your specific state, the renewal fee lookup on the homepage shows the standard fee plus the REAL ID add-on side by side.

-This is the part most people miss: you cannot do your first REAL ID upgrade online.
+You cannot do your first REAL ID upgrade online.
 The whole point of REAL ID is that the documents have to be physically verified.
 Once you're upgraded and need a routine renewal years later, your state may allow online renewal — but the initial REAL ID upgrade is a counter visit.
+About 10 states require an appointment specifically for REAL ID upgrades (California, New York, and Massachusetts among them).
+Walk-ins are typically allowed for routine renewals but turned away for REAL ID.
+Book through your state DMV's website and bring all four document categories.

-Do you actually need a REAL ID?
+Do You Actually Need a REAL ID?

 If you have a valid US passport (or passport card), you don't need a REAL ID for any practical purpose.
 Standard licenses are still fine for driving, buying alcohol, and most state-government uses.
 The only places REAL ID is required: